fbpx

 Additional Approved Documents to building regulations, Part F and Part O, went into effect in June 2022 as part of an effort to reduce emissions.
 The new rules aim to reduce overheating in homes by limiting solar gains and removing excess heat.

-The regulations state that new conservatories larger than 30 square metres may need ventilation systems installed including background ventilators to windows, or purge ventilation to remove excess heat such as a window or door openings or a mechanical extract ventilation system.
+The conservatory rules and regulations state that new conservatories larger than 30 square metres may need ventilation systems installed including background ventilators to windows, or purge ventilation to remove excess heat such as a window or door openings or a mechanical extract ventilation system.

 Conservatories with a floor area of less than 30 square metres are exempt from Part F regulations.
 For more information, see the guidance provided on GOV.UK.